fbpx

 Hypnosis and the Brain: A Spiritual Perspective

 Researchers in neuroscience, psychology, and medicine have been intensively studying hypnosis for many years, gradually uncovering fascinating insights about the human brain and consciousness.
-This exploration can be likened to peeling back layers of complexity similar to peeling the layers of an onion!
-LOL with each new discovery revealing more about the intricate nature of our cognitive processes.
+This exploration can be likened to peeling back layers of a complex system, similar to peeling the layers of an onion, with each new discovery revealing more about the intricate nature of our cognitive processes.

 Recent findings in hypnosis research are both intriguing and nuanced.
-Studies suggest that hypnosis may involve specific alterations in brain activity and connectivity, potentially affecting areas related to attention, perception, and cognitive control.
+Some studies suggest that hypnosis may involve specific alterations in brain activity and connectivity, potentially affecting areas related to attention, perception, and cognitive control.
 For instance, some research indicates changes in activity in the anterior cingulate cortex and dorsolateral prefrontal cortex during hypnotic states.
-“Hypnosis and the Brain” https://www.apa.org/monitor/2024/04/science-of-hypnosis.

 Researchers, armed with advanced neuroimaging tools, have yet to reach a consensus on which exact brain regions and networks are engaged during hypnotic states and suggestions.
-This isn’t too surprising when you think about it, considering the diverse manifestations of hypnosis.
+This isn’t too surprising when you consider the diverse manifestations of hypnosis.

-However, there are some emerging patterns.
-A thorough review by Raz and his team highlighted three crucial brain networks linked to how hypnotizable someone is and how they respond to hypnosis: The central executive network, the salience network, and the default mode network.
+As Dr. Kittle & Dr. Spiegel indicated but just for emphasis, Raz and his team highlighted three crucial brain networks linked to how hypnotizable someone is and how they respond to hypnosis: the central executive network, the salience network, and the default mode network.

 In my practice, I utilize hypnosis primarily as a tool for integration rather than relaxation, unless a client requires additional resources before engaging in deeper therapeutic work.
 Typically, I incorporate hypnosis towards the end of a session.
 This approach allows clients to process and internalize the insights and emotional shifts they’ve experienced during our work together.